Training

 • How can all things be interpreted with an eco-lens, by putting a relevant slant on your collections that involves people and makes connections?

-• How can people be engaged with new approaches to interpretation that develops nature connection & eco-capacities in people?
+• How can people be engaged with interpretation that develops eco-capacities in people?

-• Planet: Pulling all these together to have a positive impact on your human & biodiverse communities – in your bioregions and the planet as a whole
+• How can you have positive impacts on your human & biodiverse communities – in your bioregions and the planet as a whole?

-We can supply high res files for a display of interactive posters and printable sheets of activities.
+We can supply high-resolution files for a display of interactive posters and printable sheets of activities.
 The main posters are designed by young people, and they can be seen here.
-Our plan is to add to this with more content, including ‘printables’ that can be cut out or folded, to enable visitors to see with their own eco lenses.
+(Please note, we are in process of redesigning this.)

 Cost £440, to include a briefing and selection of additional printable activities